jaumard/crypted_preferences/README.md

 For now preferences are not crypted, I'm waiting for FFI to land :)

-But you can still use this package to have multiple preferences files.
+But you can still use this package to have multiple preferences files in Desktop, mobile and web.

 ## Usage